 *Note: Consuming goitrogens in reasonable quantities, especially when cooked, is not harmful to most thyroid or autoimmune thyroid patients.
-Many of these so-called goitrogenic foods like cruciferous vegetables are highly nutritious, beneficial, and support detoxification.
-Still, I have excluded them from this list for those of you who struggle with these foods for various reasons including sulfur, oxalates, or salicylates.
+Many of these so-called goitrogenic foods, like cruciferous vegetables, are highly nutritious, beneficial, and support detoxification.
+Still, I have excluded them from this list for those who struggle with these foods for various reasons, including sulfur, oxalates, or salicylates.

 Powerful antioxidants are the name of the game for blueberries.
 Antioxidants protect our cells from oxidation, a chemical process that happens daily and can cause damage to our cells.
 Oxidation is one of many negative effects of dietary or environmental toxins.

-One of the best ways we can protect ourselves from oxidation is by consuming antioxidants.
-Blueberries have the HIGHEST antioxidant levels, of any commonly consumed fruit or vegetable.
-This helps protect our DNA, our longevity, our brain, our heart, and all systems of the body including our thyroid.
+One of the best ways to protect ourselves from oxidation is by consuming antioxidants.
+Blueberries have the HIGHEST antioxidant levels of any commonly consumed fruit or vegetable.
+This helps protect our DNA, our longevity, our brain, our heart, and all systems of the body, including our thyroid.

-An added benefit is their color-- blue, which is a rare one in the diet.
-Various colors in the diet, provide us with various polyphenols, and blueberries feature loads of these, called flavonoids, specifically, anthocyanins.
+An added benefit is their color-- blue, a rare one in the diet.
+Various colors in the diet provide us with various polyphenols, and blueberries feature loads of these, specifically anthocyanins.
 Anthocyanins possess anti-inflammatory, anti-cancer, anti-obesity, anti-diabetes, and antimicrobial effects, just to name a few.

-In case you're worried about the sugar in blueberries, don't be.
-In addition to being relatively low in sugar compared to other fruits, their amazing antioxidants have actually been shown to improve sugar metabolism and insulin sensitivity.
+If you're worried about the sugar in blueberries, this may give you peace of mind: Besides being relatively low in sugar compared to other fruits, their amazing antioxidants have been shown to improve sugar metabolism and insulin sensitivity.

 Whole, fresh, organic blueberries are an easy thyroid-friendly snack.
 To try an AIP dessert featuring frozen wild blueberries, check out my recipe for Blueberries & Lemon Cream.

 Did you know that cilantro is a powerful detoxifying herb?
-Or that it can help stabilize blood sugar, fight infection, protect the heart, reduce anxiety and help you sleep?
-These are just a few of the benefits which abound in both Cilantro (aka Chinese Parsley) and the seed form of cilantro, commonly referred to as coriander.
+Or that it can help stabilize blood sugar, fight infection, protect the heart, reduce anxiety, and help you sleep?
+These are just a few of the benefits that abound in Cilantro (aka Chinese Parsley) and the seed form of cilantro, commonly referred to as coriander.